Quantized plastic deformation: Numerical algorithm

-In more detail, in each {plastic} corrector-step iteration, the energy of the system is first minimized with respect to the displacements by a continuous-minimization algorithm.
-Here we use {a variant of the} the Gauss-Newton algorithm implemented with a conjugate gradient solver, which has $\mathcal{O}(N^{3/2})$ complexity.
-The predictor step would generally be large enough to drive some elements out of the elastic {domain}.
-Then, the energy is minimized further by the operation of plastic correction, in which $\textbf{m}$ is updated for elements not complying with \eqref{eq37c3}.
-Significant acceleration of the algorithm is achieved due to the fact that in this setting, once the configuration of plastic strain $\textbf{m}$ is known for all the elements, a single Gauss-Newton step of continuous-minimization of the elastic energy is usually sufficient to produce equilibrium.
-Subsequently, during the plastic correction steps, the elements travel through `ridges' of the energy landscape, occasionally reaching states where one cannot rely on tangent moduli.
-In such cases a first-order Cauchy optimization algorithm \cite{Cauchy} is activated.
-The corresponding gradient of the energy is pre-multiplied by a (positive) scalar (the step-size) and is chosen to ensure the largest energy decrease.
-The corresponding algorithm can be written in the form:
+To give more details, in the chosen piecewise smooth setting, during the plastic correction steps, the elements have to travel through `ridges' of the energy landscape, occasionally reaching states where one cannot rely on tangent moduli.
+In such cases our numerical code activates a first-order Cauchy optimization algorithm \cite{Cauchy}.
+The corresponding gradient of the energy is pre-multiplied by a (positive) scalar (step-size), which is chosen to ensure the largest possible energy decrease.
+The corresponding algorithm can be written in the following form:

+It should be noted that a positive step-size producing a decrease in the energy always exists.
+Indeed, for a small-enough positive value of the step-size, one can always use a second-order Taylor-series expansion to obtain

+In order to determine the right step-size to employ in Eq. (\ref{eqInc5}), an iterative process has to be used, with sub-iterations $q$.
+During those sub-iterations, the gradient $\textbf{g}^{(k)}_{l+1}$ is kept fixed, and only the step size decreases, starting from a specified initial value.
+During the sub-iterations, the total elastic free energy $^{(q)}\hat\Psi^{(k+1)}_{l+1}$ is calculated until it becomes smaller than $\hat\Psi^{(k)}_{l+1}$.
+As in the Armijo-Goldstein algorithm, an exponentially decreasing step-size is chosen, following the formula:

+where the choice of $k',l'$ can generally be optimized for, with fewer sub-iterations for $k'=k,l'=l$ and fewer matrix multiplications for $k'=l'=1$ (which was used in the case study in this work).

+Our Fig. \ref{FigFlow} presents the detailed flow chart of the resulting solution algorithm (save for the details of the step-size determining procedure).

-Note that in this numerical approach we first decrease the energy while tolerating possible exit from the `elastic' domain for some elements.
+To summarize, in the proposed numerical approach for the corrector stage we first decrease the energy while tolerating possible exit from the `elastic' domain for some elements.
 Only after the energy is minimized elastically and the maximal energy-decreasing step-size is found, the plastic reduction is performed, further reducing the energy.
 Then, another Cauchy step is attempted and if it does not drive any element out of the FED, the iterative procedure is considered terminated.
 The consecutive loading increment is then applied.